CzaxStudio/Ferrum-Studio/README.md

 ### How it works

 Ferrum Studio uses Wails to embed a WebView2 (Windows) / WKWebView (macOS) / WebKitGTK (Linux) pane inside a native Go application.
-The Go backend handles all OS operations — running Zig, reading files, opening dialogs, registry access — and communicates with the JavaScript frontend via an auto-generated bridge.
+The Go backend handles all OS operations — running Nim, reading files, opening dialogs, registry access — and communicates with the JavaScript frontend via an auto-generated bridge.

 There is no Electron, no Node.js runtime, no bundled Chromium.
 The total binary is ~8 MB on Windows.